NathanRodger/project-starter/readme.md

 # Project starter

 Gulp setup to be used when starting new projects or for quick prototyping.
-This setup should be adapted further based on project specifications.
+This setup should be adapted further based on the project specifications.

 ## Gulp commands
 `gulp watch`
-Builds files to _tmp and creates source-maps
+Builds files to _tmp

-`gulp watch --production`
+`gulp build --production`
-Builds files to dist and minifies them
+Builds files to dist

 ## Includes
 - eslint